iamkirankumaryadav/Library/Statistics/Statistics.md

 -  A Data Value that is numerically **Distant** from a Dataset.
 -  Outlier Heavily affects the **Mean** and **Range**.
 (Outlier can be very High(**Max**) or Low(**Min**) value)
+-  Standard Deviation is also affected due to Outlier because mean is considered for calculation of Std.
 -  There is very low or no affect of **Outlier** on the **Median** because Median only cares about **centre**.
 -  There is no affect of **Outlier** on the **Mode** because Mode only cares about **most frequent** data value.